 "The time is coming to start to look at things, but I haven't decided anything yet," Valdes said.

 "For me the most important thing is to respect Barca right to the end.
 I won't make anything public during the season that may have a negative influence.

 "What's important is that the team wins and we win the titles that we are hoping for."

-Valdes hopes that his replacement can be found through the club if possible, and that there are several good goalkeeping options already at Barcelona.
+Valdes hopes that his replacement can be found through the club if possible, and that there were several good goalkeeping options already at Barcelona.

 "I really hope that the club finds the best way to sign the best goalkeeper for Barca," he said.

 "There are many good goalkeepers at the club.
 I've always said that I would love it if it was a home-grown keeper, but it's not up to me.

 "The club and the coaches will evaluate whether they can give an opportunity to someone within the club, like happened to me some years ago."

 Valdes is now fit after suffering a calf injury and said he is looking forward to make his comeback in 2014, potentially against Elche on January 5.

 "I'm fine," he said.
 "It's been a few strange weeks for me because I've never been injured, but now we've got through two intense goalkeeping training sessions and everything went faster than expected.